UMAprotocol/UMIPs/UMIPs/V2migration_KPI_Aragon.md

 This request will return you the following response body:
 ```
 {
-    value: <Value of a option in ANT>
+    value: <Value of a option in ANT>,
+    migratedAssets: <Total USD value of migrated assets>,
-    timestamp: <Timestamp to know the exact time of the calculation in our backend>
+    timestamp: <Timestamp of the last DAO migration>
 }
 ```